Petrevski-77/Petrevski-77/README.md

 **Collaboration:** Jira · Trello · ClickUp · Slack

 I'm passionate about growing as a software developer, exploring new technologies, and creating meaningful projects.
+I'm currently open to **software development internships and junior developer opportunities** where I can grow my skills, gain practical experience, and contribute to real-world projects.

 Feel free to check out my repositories and see what I've been working on!

 📫 You can contact me here: